Skip to content Skip to footer

-A delegation from The Hang Seng University of Hong Kong (HSUHK) made a strong showing at the 11th Annual Centre for Global Higher Education (CGHE) Conference 2026, held at the University of Oxford, UK, on 23-24 April 2026.
+The Hang Seng University of Hong Kong sponsored and supported the reception at the Centre for Global Higher Education (CGHE) 11th Annual Conference 2026, held at the University of Oxford, UK, on 23-24 April 2026.

-The HSUHK team, led by Professor Mok Ka-ho, and Dr Ayomide Oladosu, Senior Research Fellow, actively participated in the influential international event.
+The HSUHK team, led by Professor Mok Ka-hoProvost and Vice-President (Academic and Research) and concurrently Dean of Graduate School, and Dr Ayomide Oladosu, Senior Research Fellow, actively participated in the influential international event.
 The year's conference, themed "Navigating the Equity Crisis in Global Higher Education: Affordability, Access, and Sustainability," was proudly supported by HSUHK.

 The conference brought together leading scholars, policymakers, and higher education experts from around the world to address critical challenges facing global higher education.